Check prices and availability and book your service online

 |Standard Price – Subsequent Half Hours||£27||£32||£32|

 Booked 3 hours, but the job took 2?
-No worries, you only pay for the actual time the service took, upon job completion.
+No worries, you only pay for the actual time the service took.

 *The minimum time per appointment is 1 hour (£31+£24=£55).
 After the first hour, we will charge on a half-hour basis.
 Prices are inclusive of all taxes.

-We charge £35 per hour to supply all materials necessary for the service’s completion.
-Upon your request, the technician can source it from the local store, and the costs for the shopping time and materials will be added separately on top of the price.
+Upon your request, the technician can source additional materials from the local store.
+We charge £35 per hour to supply them and the costs for the shopping time and materials will be added separately on top of the price.

 T&Cs and Minimum Charges apply.
 When we calculate the price, we also take into consideration the area’s dimensions and the time of the appointment.
 All prices and deals are valid for areas within M25.
 Deals cannot be combined with any other deals and promotions.
 Prices are subject to availability.
 Congestion charges are excluded (when applicable).View all services prices list »